-- California Urban Forests Council: The CA Urban Forests Council coordinates educational workshops, hosts an annual conference, runs a certified urban forestry program, supports seven regional councils, and manages the United Voices for Healthier Communities programs related to urban forestry and urban greening.
+- California Urban Forests Council: The CA Urban Forests Council coordinates educational workshops, hosts an annual conference, runs a certified urban forestry program, supports seven regional councils, and manages the Invest From the Ground Up programs related to urban forestry and urban greening.

 - Cal Poly Urban Forestry Ecosystems Institute: The Urban Forest Ecosystems Institute addresses the increasing need for improved management of the urban forests in California.

 - Arbor Day Foundation: The Foundation is the largest nonprofit membership organization dedicated to planting trees.